 Background to NJ Law on Discharge, Room Transfers and “Bed Hold” Policies

-When a Medicaid application is denied by a County Board of Social Services, or there is a failure to pay the monthly charge, or for other stated reasons, threats of discharge are likely to soon start, often from the finance office or admissions director of the nursing home or assisted living residence.
+When a Medicaid application is denied by a County Board of Social Services, or there is a failure to pay the monthly charge, or for other stated reasons, threats of discharge start, often from the finance office or admissions director of the nursing home or assisted living residence.

 Sometimes other reasons are given by management to justify the discharge of a resident to either 1) another facility or 2) the home of a spouse or child.
 If faced with a threatened discharge or transfer, what can or should you do?

 First and foremost, call me.
 There are strict laws and procedures that must be followed before a person can be discharged or transferred from a licensed nursing home or assisted living residence or termination from the New Jersey Global Options Program (MLTSS).

 Learn Your Rights Against Discharge From a New Jersey Nursing Home

 The Hanlon Niemann law firm took my case when others wouldn’t.
 They worked hard to get my Mom the Medicaid Insurance that she deserved.
 My mom is handicapped and at only 75 years of age too young to be placed in a nursing home.
 Now, thanks to the hard work done by Fred and Diane, she can remain at the place she has called home for the past 4 years.
 If it wasn’t for them, her time at The assisted living facility would have been limited.
 Both mom and I can sleep better these days and I feel like a huge weight has been lifted off my shoulders.
 Thanks again, Fred and Diane!

 What Do You Mean When You Say, “Transfer or Discharge”?

 Transfer and discharge means the involuntary movement of a resident to a bed outside of the facility.
 However, a transfer and discharge does not refer to the movement of a resident to a bed within the same certified facility.